-- The Coal Innovation NSW Fund (CINSW Fund) supports the research, development, and demonstration of low-emission coal technologies.
-The Fund has invested directly in a number of initiatives supporting low-emission coal technologies, including the Delta Carbon Capture and Storage Demonstration Project and the NSW CO2 Storage Assessment Project.
+The Coal Innovation NSW Fund supports the research, development and demonstration of low-emission coal technologies.
+The fund has invested directly in a broad range of initiatives supporting these technologies, including the Delta Carbon Capture and Storage Demonstration Project and the NSW CO2 Storage Assessment Project.

 Supporting energy efficiency and demand management

-- Under the Energy Affordability Package and Energy Efficiency Package, the NSW Government supports low income households in social and private housing to save energy.
-This includes:
+This NSW Government package supports low-income households in social and private housing to save energy by:

-- the appliance replacement offer, which provides eligible households with the opportunity to replace their existing inefficient fridge or television with a new efficient appliance at a discounted cost
+- helping eligible households replace their inefficient fridges and televisions with new efficient appliances at a discounted price

-- upgrades to more than 20,000 rental homes to enable low-income renters to benefit from energy efficient lighting, heating and hot water systems
+- upgrades to over 20,000 rental homes enabling low-income tenants to benefit from energy-efficient lighting, heating and hot water systems

-- partnering with social housing providers to install energy efficiency measures at social housing properties.
+- partnering with social housing providers to install energy efficiency measures in social housing properties.

-- The Household and Small Business Upgrades program helps households and small businesses to save energy and money by offering discounts on lighting upgrades and energy-efficient appliances.
-The program is part of the Energy Affordability Package announced in September 2017 and is delivered through contracted suppliers to increase its reach.
+Households and small businesses are being encouraged to save energy and money under this program which offers discounts on lighting upgrades and energy-efficient appliances.
+Part of the Energy Affordability Package announced in September 2017, the program is delivered through contracted suppliers to increase its reach.

-- The Manufacturing Efficiency Funding program was announced as part of the Energy Efficiency Package in August 2018.
-It provides funding assistance for around 250 manufacturing businesses to install energy efficient equipment.
-These upgrades to items such as boilers, refrigeration and metering technologies will help businesses better manage their energy use.
+This program provided funding assistance in 2019–20 to around 250 manufacturing businesses to install energy-efficient equipment.
+The upgrades to items such as boilers, refrigeration and metering technologies aimed to help businesses better manage their energy use.